sytone/obsidian-queryallthethings/docs/codeblock.md

 This is the query to pass to the chosen query engine, currently only the AlaSQL engine is available.

+## queryFile

+To simplify query reuse you can specify a query file, this is the absolute path to a md file in your vault.
+The file should have nothing but the query contents in it.

 ## queryEngine

 This defines the query engine to use to execute the query entered for the query field.